kiribiti/kinfolk/CHANNELS.md

 -   ✅ Users can have channels across multiple platforms
 -   ✅ Channel names must be unique per user per platform (not globally unique)
 -   ✅ Subscriptions are platform-scoped (subscribe to a channel within a platform)
--   ✅ Posts are platform-scoped (posts belong to a channel on a specific platform)
+-   ✅ Stories are platform-scoped (stories belong to a channel on a specific platform)
--   ✅ Users cannot cross-post between platforms
+-   ✅ Users cannot cross-story between platforms

 ### Channel Limits